Darkdev007/PERSONAL-ASSISTANT-V1/README.md

 * Langchain
 * Google's api

-NOTE: Subsequent versions will be integrated with Human-in-the-loop middleware to add some level of control and oversight to the agent
+NOTE: Subsequent versions will be integrated with Human-in-the-loop middleware to add some level of control and oversight to the agent.